 Diluted EPS of $0.22 per common share, a 4.8% increase year-over-year

 Loan growth of $4.8 million, a 4.0% annualized rate of increase

 Loan production of $26.4 million during the quarter

 Pure deposit growth (including customer cash management accounts) of $9.6 million, a 6.5% annualized rate of increase

 Total assets of $870.4 million, an increase of 4.1% year-over-year

 Regulatory capital ratios remain strong at 10.23% (Tier 1 Leverage) and 16.24% (Total Capital) along with Tangible Common Equity / Tangible Assets (TCE/TA) ratio of 8.70%

 Cash dividend of $0.08 per common share, which is the 57th consecutive quarter of cash dividends paid to common shareholders

-Today, First Community Corporation (Nasdaq: FCCO), the holding company for First Community Bank, reported net income for the first quarter of 2014.
-Net income for the first quarter of 2014 was $862 thousand as compared to $1.038 million in the first quarter of 2013, and as compared to $850 thousand in the fourth quarter of 2013.
-Diluted earnings per common share were $0.14 for the first quarter of 2014 as compared to $0.20 for the first quarter of 2013; and also, as compared to $0.16 per common share in the fourth quarter of 2013.
+Today, First Community Corporation (Nasdaq: FCCO), the holding company for First Community Bank, reported net income for the first quarter of 2016.
+Net income for the first quarter of 2016 was $1.47 million as compared to $1.40 million in the first quarter of 2015.
+Diluted earnings per common share were $0.22 for the first quarter of 2016 as compared to $0.21 for the first quarter of 2015.

 Cash Dividend and Capital